CatarinaGameiroC/multi-gliomics/README.md

 - All preprocessing and analysis steps are provided in `.Rmd` files.

 ## Datasets
-- Only the **mutations** dataset is included directly in the repository.
-Only the mutations dataset and the corresponding ground-truth labels for each patient are included directly in this repository.
-- The ground-truth labels are based on the classification described in [this study](https://www.biorxiv.org/content/10.1101/2023.02.19.529134v3.full.pdf).
+- Only the mutations dataset and the corresponding ground-truth labels for each patient are included directly in this repository.
+The ground-truth labels are based on the classification described in [this study](https://www.biorxiv.org/content/10.1101/2023.02.19.529134v3.full.pdf).
 - Other omics datasets (e.g., mRNA, miRNA, methylation) can be downloaded using the code in the provided `.Rmd` notebooks.
 - **Note:** The **DNA methylation** dataset is ~8 GB.
 Due to its size, we recommend using the GDC Data Transfer Tool:
   1. Obtain the manifest file using the code in the script.